Inference of Binary Regime Models with Jump Discontinuities: Inference of jumps

-\noi For empirical study via model fitting one needs to estimate all the parameters, namely historical $\mu, \beta, \Lambda$ and $F$ where $F$ turns out to be a functional parameter.
-From the given equispaced data $(S(0), S(1), S(2),\ldots, S(N))$, the standard deviation of return (SD) is estimated as
+For empirical study via model fitting one needs to estimate all the parameters, namely historical $\mu, \beta, \Lambda$ and $F$ where $F$ turns out to be a functional parameter.
+Although the jump discontinuities are apparent in a continuous time process, the identification becomes ambiguous when the process is observed in discrete time.
+We observe in the following simple lemma that the false positive error in jump detection can be lowered as the time step decreases. \begin{Lemma} Assume $\Lambda =0$.
+Given any $\hat{p}\in (0,1)$, and $c>0$, there exists a sufficiently small $\Delta>0$, such that $P(\bigcup_{i=1}^N \{|r(i) - \mu \Delta| \ge c\})< \hat{p}$. \end{Lemma}